spox/batali/README.md

 ### Light weight

-One of the goals for batali was a being light weight resolver, in the same vein as the librarian project.
+One of the goals for batali was a being light weight resolver, in the same vein as the [librarian][1] project.
 This means it does nothing more than manage cookbooks.
 This includes dependency and constraint resolution, as well as providing a local installation of assets defined within the generated manifest.
 It provides no extra features outside of that scope.

 ### Multiple platform support

-Batali does not rely on the chef gem to function.
+Batali does not rely on the [chef][2] gem to function.
 This removes any dependencies on gems that may be incompatible outside the MRI platform.

 ### Isolated manifest files